bonnzer/websmsby/README.md

 # Usage and parameters
 This module has a bunch of `*.d.ts` files so you can use this lib with pleasure and Typescript :)
 Every request returns Promise, so it shouldn't be a problem to use methods in classic way or with async/await.
-Just a simple example, cause all needed docs you can find below:
+Just a simple example with Account, cause all needed docs you can find below:
 ```
 import { Account } from 'websmsby';